grafana/agent/docs/flow/reference/components/prometheus.integration.node_exporter.md

 `set_collectors` defines a hand-picked list of enabled-by-default collectors.
 If set, anything not provided in that list is disabled by default.
+See the [Collectors list](#collectors-list) for the default set of enabled collectors for each supported operating system.

 `enable_collectors` enables more collectors over the default set, or on top of the ones provided in `set_collectors`.

-`disable_collector` extends the default set of disabled collectors.
+`disable_collectors` extends the default set of disabled collectors.
 In case of conflicts, it takes precedence over `enable_collectors`.

 Additionally, the following subblocks are supported for configuring